IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 * Transfer or Dissolution: Consistent with {{IETF-LLC-A}}, the IETF LLC subsidiary may be transferred from ISOC to another organization, at the request of either party.
 Similarly, the IETF LLC may be dissolved if necessary.
 Should either event occur, the IETF community should be closely involved in any decisions and plans.
-Any tranfer, transition, or dissolution should be conducted carefully and with minimal potential disruption to the IETF.
+Any transfer, transition, or dissolution should be conducted carefully and with minimal potential disruption to the IETF.

 The transparency and responsiveness principles are designed to address the concern outlined in Section 3.3 of {{?I-D.haberman-iasa20dt-recs}} about the need for improved timeliness of sharing of information and decisions and seeking community comments.
 The issue of increased transparency was important throughout the IASA 2.0 process, with little to no dissent.
 It was recognized that there will naturally be confidentiality requirements about some aspects of contracting, personnel matters, and other narrow areas.